 - Europe EBITDA Margin: Margins in the Europe division declined from 4.7% in 2011 to about 3.6% in 2013, due to rising input costs and persistent weak demand.
 Margins recovered to 5.7% in 2014 as a result of the company's cost reduction efforts.
-We estimate that margins will increase going forward and reach 7% towards the end of the Trefis forecast period, driven by the company's cost saving efforts and improved market conditions for steel.
+We estimate that margins will increase going forward and reach 9% towards the end of the Trefis forecast period, driven by the company's cost saving efforts and improved market conditions for steel.
 However, if the company is unable to realize its planned cost savings, or if market conditions deteriorate, margins may not increase as quickly as envisioned.
-If margins increase to 7% instead of 9% by 2022, this would present a downside of around 14% to the Trefis price estimate.
+If margins increase to 7% instead of 9% by 2022, this would present a downside of around 29% to the Trefis price estimate.

-- Average Steel Price in Europe: ArcelorMittal's Average Price of steel in Europe fell from $946 per metric ton in 2011, to $773 in 2014, due to the depreciation of the Euro negatively impacting pricing in Dollar terms and weakness in demand for steel fell due to an economic slowdown.
+- Average Steel Price in Europe: ArcelorMittal's Average Price of steel in Europe fell from $946 per metric ton in 2011, to $773 in 2014, due to the depreciation of the Euro negatively impacting pricing in Dollar terms and weakness in demand for steel weighing on pricing.
 We expect prices to increase modestly at 1-2% annually going forward.
-However, if market conditions for steel improve faster than expected, and prices increase at a faster rate of 2-3%, it would present an upside of about 3% to the Trefis price estimate.
+However, if market conditions for steel improve faster than expected, and prices increase at a faster rate of 2-3%, it would present an upside of about 5% to the Trefis price estimate.

 ArcelorMittal is currently the largest steel manufacturer in the world and was formed by the merger of steel giants Arcelor and Mittal in 2006.
 The company produces nearly 100 million metric tons of steel annually and has operations in 20 countries on four continents.